 Additionally, the TurboTenant team publishes new articles on a weekly basis and hosts webinars monthly to help you stay up to date with everything in the rental industry.

 Okay, so you can’t prepare for everything, but that doesn’t mean you shouldn’t try to be ready for the unexpected.
 Take maintenance costs, for example.
 It’s not unrealistic to have everything going well until all the major appliances break at once, and you have to act quickly.

 As a safeguard, plan to follow either the 50% rule or the 1% rule:

 - 50% rule: Save half of your rental income each month for repairs, maintenance, property taxes, insurance, and other property management costs.

 - 1% rule: Maintenance usually costs about 1% of the property value annually, so be sure to save that amount and add to it as needed to keep your funds flowing.

 It also helps to build out a roster of skilled professionals who can help when problems arise.
 If you find a reliable handyman, then you can stress less when your tenant calls late at night saying their basement is flooded.
 We recommend finding a trustworthy handyman, electrician, real estate attorney, and house cleaner to build out your team.

 The Bottom Line

-Buy-and-hold investments can help you build wealth over time.
+Buy and hold real etate investment can help you build wealth over time.
 By finding a good property in a growing area, your real estate portfolio can flourish without being bogged down by market fluctuations – particularly if you elect to become a landlord and keep more of your rental income instead of wasting money on a property management company.